Melaleuca stipitata: Description

 Melaleuca stipitata is a shrub or tree growing to about 4 m tall with grey, papery bark and glabrous branches and twigs.
 Its leaves are arranged alternately and are 18.5-75 mm long, 0.8-4.8 mm wide and leaves that are flat and narrow but otherwise variable in shape.

 The flowers are white or cream-coloured and are arranged in spikes on the ends of branches which sometimes continue to grow after flowering.
 The spikes are up to 15 mm in diameter with 3 to 12 groups of flowers in threes and there are often leaves amongst the flower in the spike.
 The petals are 1.5-1.8 mm long and fall off as the flower matures.
 The floral cup (the hypanthium) has a short stalk - an unusual feature for a melaleuca.
 Flowering occurs in December and is followed by fruit which are woody, cup-shaped capsules, 2.2-3 mm long.

 Taxonomy and naming

 Melaleuca stipitata was first formally described in 1997 by Lyndley Craven and Bryan Barlow in Novon from a specimen collected below the Bukbukluk Lookout along the Kakadu Highway.
-The specific epithet (stipitata) is a New Latin word meaning "borne on a stalk" referring to the unusual stalked hypanthium of the flowers.
+The specific epithet (stipitata) is a Neo-Latin word meaning "borne on a stalk" referring to the unusual stalked hypanthium of the flowers.